I would like to give a brief overview of my career to date.

 I have since settled in South Florida.
 I have been teaching for over ten years and currently teach sax, flute, clarinet, piano and theory.
-I am the Director of Music at The Harvest Christian Academy in Clewiston, Florida, where I am developing a program from K through 8.
-The goal is to develop through all grades at the school.
-My Jazz quartet “Remedy” perform around Palm Beach and you can find me weekly at The Blue Anchor Pub, N2 Wine Bar and The Colony Hotel in Delray Beach.
+I have a studio at Chafin Music as well as my home.
+I teach woodwinds at Rolling Green Elementary and band at West Palm Beach Junior Academy.
+My Jazz quartet “Remedy” perform around Palm Beach and you can find me weekly at The Blue Anchor Pub, Over The Bridge Cafe and The Colony Hotel in Delray Beach.
 I have played in a variety of musical styles in the area.
 Currently I perform with numerous local bands as well as jazz gigs at The Delray Beach Club, Palm Beach Polo Club, corporate and wedding functions around South Florida.
 I am also playing with Floyd A Tribute with a tour to be announced.
 Check out http://www.floydatribute.com I have just began working on a new project with singer Lucie Pierro.
 The band is called Public House and you can find us on Facebook.

 I am available for private or group lessons and performance from solo to large group ensemble.